MintLily/VRChat-TeleporterVR/README.md

 EnableTeleportIndicator - Shows a circle to where you will be teleported to when you press your trigger<br>
 IndicatorHexColor - Color the Indicator to your liking, in the Hex Color format #rrggbb<br>
 EnableDesktopTP - Allows you to teleport to your cursor (desktop only) [KeyBinds = LeftShift + T or Mouse3]<br>
-UIXTPVR - Puts a quick VR Teleport toggle on your main UIX Menu<br>
+UIXTPVR - Puts a quick VR Teleport toggle on your main UIX Menu
-UIXMenu - Would you like to use a UIX Menu or a menu built with [ReMod.Core](https://github.com/RequiDev/ReMod.Core)

 <h3>Special Features</h3>
 Dynamic Language Settings - The language of the mod will be determined by your system's local region, you can override this in the settings of the mod.
 Changing the language will update in real time (when you close the settings window)<br>